kontena/pharos-cluster/README.md

 - `pod_network_cidr` - IP address range for the pod network. (default "10.32.0.0/12")
 - `trusted_subnets` - array of trusted subnets where overlay network can be used without IPSEC.

-## Using external Etcd
+## Using external etcd

-Kupo can spin up Kubernetes using an externally managed Etcd.
+Kupo can spin up Kubernetes using an externally managed etcd.
 In this case you need to define the external etcd details in your `cluster.yml` file:

 ```yaml
 etcd: